rosell-dk/picoQuery/README.md

 - Provide an extra js with a fuller range of jQuery-methods.
 This will allow you to copy/paste the functions you need for a project into your picoQuery.
 I expect to call this file "microquery.js"

 picoQuery is based on picoCSS, available here: https://github.com/vladocar/picoCSS

+Here is a resource for writing code without jQuery: http://youmightnotneedjquery.com/